 Your pet wants you to read our newsletter.
 (Then give them a treat.)

 Why doesn’t my puppy like walks?
-He loves to play inside the house and sit in front of our house.
-However, he doesn’t enjoy going on walks around the neighborhood.
+He loves to play inside the house, but he doesn’t enjoy going on walks around the neighborhood.
 I often wind up picking him up and carrying him, but even that freaks him out.
 He seems more inclined to walk when the rest of the family is around, but not when it’s just the two of us.
 What can I do?

-It’s not at all unusual for puppies to resist going on walks.
+Don’t stress — it’s not at all unusual for puppies to resist going on walks!
 The good news is most dogs get more enthusiastic about them as they get older.
 In the meantime, here are some things you can do to get your puppy moving: